George S. Patton: Accident and death

-Patton's chief of staff, Major General Hobart Gay, invited him on a December 9, 1945 pheasant hunting trip near Speyer to lift his spirits.
-Observing derelict cars along the side of the road, Patton said, "How awful war is.
+Patton's chief of staff Major General Hobart Gay invited him on a pheasant hunting trip on 9 December 1945 near Speyer, Germany to lift his spirits.
+He noted derelict cars along the side of the road and said, "How awful war is.
 Think of the waste."
-Moments later the 1938 Cadillac limousine they were riding in collided with an American army truck at low speed.
+Moments later, the 1938 Cadillac limousine driven by PFC Horace Woodring collided with an American army truck driven by T/5 Robert L. Thompson.
+Patton's regular driver was Sgt.
+Francis "Jeep" Sanza, but he had left the Army in November 1945.

-Gay and others were only slightly injured, but Patton hit his head on the glass partition that separated the front and back seat.
-He began bleeding from a gash to the head, and complained that he was paralyzed and having trouble breathing.
-Taken to a hospital in Heidelberg, Patton was discovered to have a compression fracture and dislocation of the cervical third and fourth vertebrae, resulting in a broken neck and cervical spinal cord injury that rendered him paralyzed from the neck down.
+Gay and others were only slightly injured, but Patton hit his head on the glass partition that separated the front and back seats.
+He began bleeding from a gash to the head and complained that he was paralyzed and having trouble breathing.
+He was taken to a hospital in Heidelberg where he was found to have a compression fracture and dislocation of the cervical third and fourth vertebrae, resulting in a broken neck and cervical spinal cord injury that rendered him paralyzed from the neck down.

 Patton spent most of the next 12 days in spinal traction to decrease the pressure on his spine.
-All non-medical visitors except Patton's wife Beatrice, who had flown from the U.S., were forbidden.
-Patton, who had been told he had no chance to ever again ride a horse or resume normal life, at one point commented, "This is a hell of a way to die."
-He died in his sleep of pulmonary edema and congestive heart failure at about 6:00 pm on December 21, 1945, at the age of 60.
-The 1986 film The Last Days of Patton tells the story of his last few months.
+All non-medical visitors were forbidden except his wife Beatrice, who had flown from the U.S. Patton had been told that he had no chance to ever again ride a horse or resume normal life, and he commented, "This is a hell of a way to die."
+He died in his sleep of pulmonary edema and congestive heart failure at about 6:00 pm on 21 December 1945 at age 60.

-On December 24, Patton was buried at the Luxembourg American Cemetery and Memorial in the Hamm district of Luxembourg City, alongside some wartime casualties of the Third Army, in accordance with his request to "be buried with [his] men."
-While he was initially buried in the middle of a plot like every other service member, the large number of visitors to his grave damaged the cemetery grounds, and his remains were moved to their current location at the front of the grave plots.
+On 24 December, Patton was buried at the Luxembourg American Cemetery and Memorial in the Hamm district of Luxembourg City, alongside some wartime casualties of the Third Army, in accordance with his request to be buried with his men.
+He was initially buried in the middle of a plot like every other service member, but the large number of visitors to his grave damaged the cemetery grounds, so his remains were moved to their current location at the front of the grave plots.